leogonnelli/used-car-price-prediction/README.md

 # Used Car Price Prediction

 Machine learning project developed for the Business Analytics and Data Science course (University of St. Gallen).
-Goal: predict used car prices in a private Kaggle-style class competition.
+Goal: predict used car prices in a private Kaggle class competition.

 ## Result